About

 ROLE

-With its triple-hook external load system, internal cargo winch, roller conveyor fit and large reserves of power, the aircraft can lift a wide variety of complex underslung or internal freight, including vehicles.
+With its triple-hook external load system, internal cargo winch, roller conveyor fit and enormous reserves of power, the aircraft can lift a wide variety of complex underslung or internal freight, including vehicles.
 It can carry up to 55 troops or up to approximately 10 tonnes of mixed cargo.

 CAPABILITY